akshatsinghal92/Battle-of-Neighbourhoods/Data.md

 #### Second Dataset: List of different venues in the neighbourhoods of Toronto:

 This dataset will be formed using the Foursquare API.
 I will use the Foursquare location data to explore different venues in each neighbourhood of Toronto.
-The venues can be any place.
-For example: Park, Coffee Shop, Hotels, Gyms, etc.
+These venues can be any place.
+For example: Parks, Coffee Shops, Hotels, Gyms, etc.
-Using the Foursquare location data, I can get information about these venues and analyze the neighbourhoods of Toronto more easily based on this information.
+Using the Foursquare location data, I can get information about these venues and analyze the neighbourhoods of Toronto easily based on this information.

 **In general, I will be using these two datasets to solve the business problem of finding the best place to open a restaurant within Toronto**